huggingface/huggingface_hub/docs/sagemaker/faq.md

 A: The Inference Toolkit and DLC support any of the `transformers` `pipelines`.
 You can find the full list[ here](https://huggingface.co/transformers/main_classes/pipelines.html)

+## _Q: Do I have to use the transformers pipelines when hosting SageMaker endpoints?_

+A: No, you can also write your custom inference code to serve your own models and logic, documented here.

 ## _Q: Do you offer premium support or support SLAs for this solution?_